 To be acceptable, undergraduate courses should address normal human behaviour, particularly in the North American context.
 Acceptable UBC courses include:

 Please note: Philosophy and economics courses are not acceptable social sciences courses for the purposes of Dietetics.

 For queries about courses not listed, contact LFS Student Services.

 We follow procedures provided by the Undergraduate Admissions Office.
 Grades assigned using numeric scales are converted using a grade-point scale, while letter grades are converted as described in the UBC calendar.
 When translating letter grades to percentages, we use the lowest number in the range shown.
 Review the content under the Taking courses at other Institutions tab for more information.

 Yes, you can use them towards the prerequisite requirements; however, the grades will not be used towards the GPA calculation.

 Questions vary from year to year.
 The questions align to the criteria we have established for assessing applicants and are not meant to be trick questions.
 The purpose of the interview process is to assess your communication skills and further assess your commitment to the profession.

 Interviews are conducted by five pairs of practicing Registered Dietitians from across the province.
-Interviewers have experience with internship education and are trained to ensure that a standardized approach is used.
+Interviewers have experience with practice education and are trained to ensure that a standardized approach is used.